Capital Left

 LTV (Loan to Value)

 Refinance loan as percentage of ARV.
-Default 75% for conventional investment property cash-out refi.
+Refinance LTV limits vary by lender, program, borrower profile, and property type.
 Higher LTV extracts more capital but may increase rate, require higher DSCR, and reduce lender options.

 NOI (Net Operating Income)